-- Satisfactory student and instructor evaluation of course outcomes including attending at least 125 hours of public health and rehabilitation experiences. - 75% on the final health teaching assignment including assessment, planning, and evaluation. - A satisfactory reflective professional journal analyzing the process of developing partnerships with clients, families, groups and schools in public health nursing practice.
+- Satisfactory student and instructor evaluation of course outcomes including attending at least 125 hours of public health and rehabilitation experiences.
+This includes demonstration of professional communication with all health professionals, colleagues and instructor. - Satisfactory student led postpartum home visit. - 75% on the final health teaching assignment including assessment, planning, and evaluation. - A satisfactory reflective professional journal analyzing the process of developing partnerships with clients, families, groups and schools in public health nursing practice.
 The journal will also include an analysis of the process of developing knowledge, skills and attitudes in this context of practice. - Satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.

 All evaluation components must be completed satisfactorily to achieve a passing grade.

-Course Learning Outcomes/Competencies This practicum experience is with children, adults, and the elderly requiring preventative and/or rehabilitation health services and nursing care is given in the community.
+v Course Learning Outcomes/Competencies

+This practicum experience is with infants, children, and adults, requiring preventative and/or rehabilitation health services and nursing care is given in the community.
 Individuals, families, groups and populations may be the focus of the nursing care given.
 Promoting health, preventing illness and injury, promoting rehabilitation and supporting self-care are the priorities of nursing care in this course.